 --ssl-capathis similar but specifies the path name of a directory of CA certificate files.)

-To enable encrypted connections on the slave, use the
+To enable encrypted connections on the replica, use the

 CHANGE MASTER TO statement.
 You can

-either name the slave certificate and SSL private key files
+either name the replica certificate and SSL private key files

 required for the encrypted connection in the

 TO statement.
 For more information on the

 CHANGE MASTER TO statement, see

 CHANGE MASTER TO Statement.

 To name the replica certificate and key files using an option file, add the following lines to the